lara-martin/NLP-class/homeworks/grad.md

 As with the initial submission, you may also provide a written description of what, if any, writing assistance you received (e.g., the GSA Writing Advisor).

-### Implementation Options
-#### (GA1) Implement and evaluate a neural arc-standard dependency parser

-The algorithm is described in either textbook, and you may follow the broad outline given by [Chen and Manning (2014)](https://aclanthology.org/D14-1082/), but note that you do not have to re-implement this work exactly.
-I strongly recommend that you run through the algorithm on paper, and really understand it, before you begin coding.
-Train and evaluate your system twice: the first time on English-EWT, the other is another language from UD of your choice.
-For this option, you may use existing layers in the toolkits Pytorch, Tensorflow, or Keras.

-#### (GA3) Create a Hidden Markov Model from [Rabiner (1989)](https://ieeexplore.ieee.org/document/18626)'s tutorial

-1. Find a text dataset on HuggingFace.
-Make sure that it has a training/testing split (or make it yourself).
-2. Turn the text into [ARPAbet phonemes](https://en.wikipedia.org/wiki/ARPABET) using the [CMUdict](http://www.speech.cs.cmu.edu/cgi-bin/cmudict)
-3. Train an HMM from scratch following [Rabiner (1989)](https://ieeexplore.ieee.org/document/18626).
-4. Use the forward algorithm to calculate the likelihood of the sequences in the testing data.

 ---